charmbracelet/mods/README.md

     <a href="https://github.com/charmbracelet/mods/actions"><img src="https://github.com/charmbracelet/mods/workflows/build/badge.svg" alt="Build Status"></a>
 </p>

-GPT for the command line, built for pipelines.
+AI for the command line, built for pipelines.

 <p><img src="https://github.com/charmbracelet/mods/assets/25087/ffaad9a3-1105-429f-a076-dae47ef01a07" width="900" alt="a GIF of mods running"></p>

-GPT models are really good at interpreting the output of commands and returning their results in CLI friendly text formats like Markdown.
-Mods is a simple tool that makes it super easy to use GPT models on the command line and in your pipelines.
+LLM based AI is really good at interpreting the output of commands and returning the results in CLI friendly text formats like Markdown.
+Mods is a simple tool that makes it super easy to use AI on the command line and in your pipelines.

 To get started, [install Mods](#installation) and check out some of the